John Fox (American football): Indianapolis Colts

 On March 27, 2022, it was announced that Fox was hired by the Indianapolis Colts to be their senior defensive assistant under head coach Frank Reich.
 This was Fox's first coaching position after a 5-year hiatus and his first as an assistant coach in 21 years.

 Detroit Lions

 On February 28, 2023, it was announced that Fox was hired by the Detroit Lions to be their senior defensive assistant.
 In February 2024, it was announced that he would not return to the Lions for the 2024 season.

+Buffalo Bills

+On February 13, 2026, it was announced that Fox was hired by the Buffalo Bills to be a senior assistant.
+He was recommended to Bills head coach Joe Brady by general manager Brandon Beane, who had worked alongside Fox in Carolina.

 Broadcasting career

 On March 20, 2018, ESPN announced that Fox would be hired to work as a studio analyst for NFL Live.

 Personal life

 Fox was born in Virginia Beach, Virginia, and raised in San Diego, California, after moving there at age 15.
-His step-father, Ron, was a US Navy SEAL.
+His stepfather, Ron, was a US Navy SEAL.
 Fox and his wife, Robin, have four children.
 Known to his friends as "Foxy", he is an active community leader in the Carolinas.
 He and his wife co-chair the annual Angels & Stars Gala, which benefits St. Jude Children's Research Hospital.